divviup/libprio-rs/binaries/README.md

-Crate `prio` supports Prio v2, used in [Exposure Notification Private Analytics][enpa-whitepaper], as implemented in [`prio-server`][prio-server], as well as the Prio v3 Verifiable Distributed Aggregation Function used in [Privacy Preserving Measurements][ppm-spec].
+Crate `prio` supports Prio v2, used in [Exposure Notification Private Analytics][enpa-whitepaper], as implemented in [`prio-server`][prio-server], as well as the Prio v3 Verifiable Distributed Aggregation Function used in [Distributed Aggregation Protocol][dap].

 To ensure backward compatibility with older versions of crate `prio` and [other implementations of Prio v2][libprio-cc], we continuously test `prio`'s Prio v2 implementation against a test vector